Skip to Content

 Granted, this Texas waterfall is man-made, but I still felt that it deserved a place on our list.

-What would a visit to a town named “Wichita Falls” be if you didn’t see a waterfall?
+What would visiting a town named “Wichita Falls” be if you didn’t see a waterfall?

 Located near the town of Wichita Falls, one of the great day trips from Dallas, this waterfall is easy to access and worth a visit.